sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightradar24.md

 - `port`: Answer: 30005
 - `Step 5`: Answer: 2x `no`

 Note that there is a limit of 3 feeders per FR24 account.
-ADSB and UAT (see below) both count as 1 feeder.
+ADSB and UAT (see below) each count as 1 feeder.
 If you have more than 3 feeders, you will need to contact <support@fr24.com> to request an additional Feeder Key.
 Make sure to send them your account email-address, latitude, longitude, altitude, and if the key is for an ADSB or UAT feeder.

 At the end of the sign-up process, you'll be presented with: